 The physical education department aims to educate our pupils to demonstrate good sportsmanship, fair play and etiquette at all times and perhaps inspire some pupils to follow careers in physical and mental health.
 We hope to motivate pupils to consider the social, cultural and moral issues related to physical education.
 We aim to teach them to use core and advanced physical knowledge and skills with confidence and accuracy and to enhance their education with an array of enrichment opportunities.

-Our physical education curriculum area incorporates 6 teaching staff and a variety of facilities including a large 4 badminton court sports hall, a 3G AstroTurf, a fitness suite, a gymnasium, multi-purpose netball court, a cricket wicket and large playing fields with 4 football pitches.
+Our physical education curriculum area incorporates 5 teaching staff and a variety of facilities including a large 4 badminton court sports hall, a 3G AstroTurf, a gymnasium, multi-purpose netball and tennis courts, a cricket wicket and large playing fields with 4 football pitches.

 KS3 Physical Education

 We deliver a 2-year Key Stage 3 programme of study, incorporating fully the National Curriculum.
 Pupils experience a wide and broad curriculum that evolves to ensure pupils enjoy physical activity and support mental health.
-Pupils finish KS3 at the end of Y8 with a solid foundation of the knowledge and skills and positive experience of physical education.
+Pupils finish KS3 at the end of Y8 with a solid foundation of the knowledge and skills in a variety of activities and positive experience of physical education.

 Pupils in Y7 & Y8 will have one physical education teacher (on occasions two) for two lessons a week.
 Pupils experience two sporting activities a week over a block of work (half term) and are assessed at the end of each block.

 In Physical Education pupils are assessed each half term through their cognitive knowledge acquired, physical skills developed and a theory based on-line multiple choice quiz.

 Physical education is an academic subject and pupils can decide to take the OCR GCSE physical education at KS4.